bailey-lab/SeekDeep/README.md

 ========
-#Tutorial
+#Tutorials

-Look in the tutorial directory for directions or email nicholas.hathaway@umassmed.edu for more information
+Tutorials located at http://bib2.umassmed.edu/~hathawan/SeekDeep or email nicholas.hathaway@umassmed.edu for more information